-2.3 Boundary Enhancements
+2.3 Town Boundary Enhancements

 Within the corporate limits, there is a need to complete the survey work required to confirm the exact boundaries of certain of the original Town blocks, public rights of way, and public parks near the Circle and radial avenues and to record the updated Town plats.
 Surveying and recording these block corners will enable the Town to have an accurate public land record and potentially reduce costs to Town residents to obtain boundary surveys for their properties in the future.
 Boundary surveys should be required of property owners seeking large additions or alterations where property lines are ambiguous in nature.
+(Move to next section 2.3(2))

 As increased development "blurs" the boundaries and historic nature of the Town, a plan for enhancing the entrances to the Town and delineating its borders needs to be developed and implemented.
-The visual impacts of industrial uses at the Oakmont Avenue/Railroad Street entrance and of the commercial/industrial uses at the East Diamond Avenue/Washington Grove Lane entrance degrades the very essence of "The Town within a forest".
+The visual impacts of industrial uses at the Oakmont Avenue/Railroad Street entrance and of the commercial/industrial uses at the East Diamond Avenue/Washington Grove Lane entrance degrades conflicts with the very essence of "The Town within a forest".
 Research should be undertaken to determine the historic structures and locations of the Town's gateways in the past.
+Visitors approaching the town on Washington Grove Lane from Mid-County Highway may not know they are entering a town and, if they do, believe they are driving along the border of the town and not through a town.
+The same might be said for most of Railroad Street.
+This misperception results in excessive speeding, littering, and even a sense of exclusion for some of our residents living along these thoroughfares.

-Posthung signs that identify Washington Grove need to be installed on public roads at entrances to the Town.
+Posthung signs that identify Signage which identifies Washington Grove needs to be installed on public roads at entrances to the Town.
 The signs should be integrated with landscaped areas to reinforce the character of Washington Grove.
-Such entrances would include: Washington Grove Lane at Daylily Lane, Railroad Street at its intersection with East Diamond Avenue and Washington Grove Lane; the humpback bridge crossing on the Oakmont side; and the Oakmont Avenue/Railroad Street grade crossing.
+Such entrances would include: Washington Grove Lane at Daylily Lane, Railroad Street at its intersection with East Diamond Avenue and